- What Is SEO?

 It shows lots of other searches related to the keyword you just typed into Google.

-And yes, Keywords Everywhere is 100% free.
+And yes, it’s completely free.

 This aspect of keyword research is something SEO beginners often find confusing, but it doesn’t need to be.